 Prior to her appointment as Principal Deputy Director and Associate Director of Academics, Dr. Curtis served as the Director of the Department of Defense Education Activity Pacific, where Dr. Curtis was responsible for a $375M annual budget and 50 schools located in Guam, Japan, Okinawa, and the Republic of Korea.
 DoDEA Pacific is composed of over 23,500 students and a cadre of 3,400 professional educators and support staff committed to providing an exemplary education to military-connected children.

 Curtis served from July 2009 to August 2013 as the Deputy Director for Curriculum, Instruction and Assessment of the Department of Defense Elementary and Secondary Schools located in the continental United States, Puerto Rico and Guantanamo Bay, Cuba.
 Curtis also served from May 2011 to October 2012 as the Interim Director of DDESS and was responsible for approximately 26,000 students in 65 schools.
-During her tenure, her extensive knowledge in curriculum contributed to increased student achievement across the DoD schools within her portfolio.
+During her tenure, her extensive knowledge in curriculum contributed to increased student achievement across the Department of Defense schools within her portfolio.

 Additionally, Curtis served from 2006 to 2009 as the Deputy Director of DoDEA Europe serving 36,000 students in 81 schools.
 As the Superintendent of Schools from 2001 to 2006 in the Isles, United Kingdom and Brussels Districts, Curtis supervised and provided educational support to schools in England, Iceland, the Azores, Bahrain, Belgium, Germany, and the Netherlands.